 Spread a thin organic mulch over the soil surface.
 An excellent mulch for tomatoes is a ~1″ thick layer of homemade or store-bought compost.
 Rake it over the soil surface to provide a slow-release source of nutrients that will also buffer soil temperatures and moisture levels as well as reduce the amount of precipitation that may splash off the ground and up onto the foliage.

-The best time to install tomato cages is as soon as the seedlings are planted.
+The best time to install tomato cages is when the seedlings are planted.
 The cages will look quite large (and a bit ridiculous) around the small plants, but the vines will soon wind around the cage and reach the top.

 Juliet Tomato plants start as tiny seedlings but quickly grow to fill in a surface area of 24″-36″ wide and 48″-60″ tall (or more if the tomato cage is taller).
-The tomatoes may be small but the plants can get huge!
+The tomatoes may be small, but the plants can get huge!
+For best results, here are some growing tips:

-Juliet Tomato plants should be watered frequently and consistently so they can produce large yields.
+Juliet tomato plants should be watered frequently and consistently so they can produce large yields and to help the plant grow properly.
 The easiest way to water them is with automated drip irrigation, but you can water them using any method that waters the soil around the base of the plant.
-Avoid getting water on the foliage of the plants.
+Avoid getting water on the foliage of the new plants.

-Although Juliet is a particularly crack-resistant variety, irregular watering once the fruit has set can lead to cracking of the developing tomato peels.
-Provide the plants with an even supply of moisture.
+Although Juliet is a particularly crack-resistant variety, irregular watering once the plant begins to produce fruit has set can lead to cracking of the developing tomato peels.
+Provide the new plants with an even supply of moisture.
 Avoid sudden influxes of water such as heavy watering after missing watering for a few days, as this sudden burst of water can cause the tomatoes to swell and the peels to crack.
 While Juliet tomatoes are crack-resistant, they’re not completely crack-proof.
 Try to water consistently.

-Weed garden beds on a regular basis, typically once or twice per week.
+Weed garden beds on a regular basis, typically once or twice per week to help your plant grow.
 When weed seedlings are small, they are easy to rake out with a handheld cultivator or pluck out and toss in the compost heap.
 If allowed to grow larger, they become more difficult and disruptive to the tomato plants to pull out.
 If left for quite a while they may even go to seed and lead to a whole new generation of weeds in the garden.

 One area that is generally pruned on most tomato plants is the bottom of the stem.
 Once the plant has been in the ground for a month or two, the bottom leaves can become yellowed.
 Trim off the leaves from the base of the plant up to about 8″-10″ from the soil level.
 Keeping the base area relatively clear can help with air circulation and make the foliage less susceptible to foliar disease.

 Tomato plants are typically fed throughout the growing season with either a slow-release granular tomato fertilizer or a water-soluble tomato fertilizer.
-The granular fertilizers typically last for a month or two while liquid formulations last only a couple of weeks.
+The granular fertilizers typically last for a month or two, while liquid formulations last only a couple of weeks.
 Be sure to follow the application instructions and frequency guidelines listed on the fertilizer of your choice.
-Here are some options for both types of tomato fertilizer:

-Additionally, avoid using fertilizers with high amounts of nitrogen like lawn fertilizer, evergreen fertilizer, and even some all-purpose fertilizer mixes.
+Additionally, avoid using fertilizers with high amounts of nitrogen, like lawn fertilizer, evergreen fertilizer, and even some all-purpose fertilizer mixes.
 High amounts of nitrogen can lead to large tomato plants with lots of foliage but very few tomatoes.
-It can also occasionally exacerbate Blossom End Rot.
+It can also occasionally exacerbate rot.

 Juliet Tomatoes are best left on the vine to ripen.
 It typically takes about 60 days after the seedling was planted outdoors for the first tomatoes to ripen.
 Expect to wait anywhere from 55-70 days after planting the seedling before the first tomatoes are ready to pick.
 It may take longer if the seedling was planted out too early in the spring or if midsummer weather was extremely hot.